 In addition to the core requirements, students choose a concentration within the D.B.A. program.
 In order to graduate with a concentration, students must take four (4) courses, totaling 12 credit hours in the area of their concentration while at Westcliff University in addition to all of the D.B.A. core course requirements.

-Business Intelligence and Data Analytics (STEM)
+Concentration in Business Intelligence & Data Analytics (BIDA)